rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 The values of ethanol and biodiesel seem comparably low in [`1  <https://www.bp.com/content/dam/bp/business-sites/en/global/corporate/pdfs/energy-economics/statistical-review/bp-stats-review-2019-approximate-conversion-factors.pdf>`_] and [`2  <https://www.bp.com/content/dam/bp/business-sites/en/global/corporate/pdfs/energy-economics/statistical-review/bp-stats-review-2020-full-report.pdf>`_] and do not seem to be representative of the net heating value (or lower heating value) that was expected to be used here.

-From this, the energy weighting factors using the baseline energy carrier electricity are calculated:
+From this, the energy weighting factors using the baseline energy carrier electricity are calculated (see :ref:`table_default_energy_carrier_weights_label`).

 .. _table_default_energy_carrier_weights_label:

-.. list-table:: Table 2: Electricity equivalent conversion per unit of a fuel
+.. list-table:: Electricity equivalent conversion per unit of a fuel
    :widths: 50 25 25
    :header-rows: 1